Convox to Kubernetes Resource Mapping Reference

 Complete convox.yml Example

 The following convox.yml demonstrates every Convox concept covered in this document.
-Inline comments reference the Kubernetes resources each section generates.
-Use this as a cross-reference when inspecting your cluster with kubectl.
+The annotations after the example explain which Kubernetes resources each section generates, so you can use this as a cross-reference when inspecting your cluster with kubectl.

 environment: